FPGAArcade/replay_webdocs/docs/guide/replay1/wireless-controller-adapter.md

 [![L16/L17](/images/replay1/l16_17_thumb.jpg)](/images/replay1/l16_17.jpg)

-Another, safer, option is to tap +5V with a jumper wire from elsewhere on the board.
+Another (easier) option is to tap +5V with a jumper wire from elsewhere on the board.
 For example the +5V header pin, or for those using the daughterboard, the +5V pin from either of the midi headers.
 The only soldering needed with this option is on the DE-9 adapter and if that goes wrong, it's cheap enough to replace.